Updated June 2026

 2. Direct sale to someone you know.
 If you have a buyer already, you can skip the MLS entirely.
 You'll still need a proper contract (FAR/BAR or attorney-drafted), a title company, and the required disclosures.
 Costs are minimal beyond the title and closing fees.

 3. Sell to a cash home buyer.
 Companies like FL Home Buyers make offers directly, buy in as-is condition, and handle the closing logistics.
-There's no commission, no repairs, and no showings.
+There is no listing-agent commission, public showing process, or required pre-sale repair work.
 Max Cohen, who runs FL Home Buyers as a licensed General Contractor, walks properties himself and provides offers based on actual repair cost estimates rather than guesswork.
-Closings can happen in as little as 7 days.
+Closing timing depends on title, payoff, liens, access, and seller documents.

 When Skipping a Realtor Makes Sense